+- 1. Quickly revise Paper 3:

 - Paper 3 is 45 minutes.

+- It is 60 multiple-choice questions.

-You will answer 60 multiple-choice questions covering listening comprehension. - It tests your ability to understand what is said and identify consonant and vowel sounds, rhymes, stress and intonation.
+- It tests pupils' ability to understand what is said and identify consonant and vowel sounds, rhymes, stress and intonation.

-The following list explains how to answer questions from Sections 6 to 8 of the examination.
+- 2. Tell pupils that in today's lesson they are going to practise Sections 6 to 8 of WASSCE Paper 3.

+- 1. Explain Section 6:

+- Section 6 focuses on stress.

+- Pupils will hear a statement and determine which question, from the multiple-choice options given, the statement is answering.

+- 2. Explain Section 7:

-- Section 6 focuses on stress. - You will hear a statement and determine which question from the multiplechoice options given the statement is answering. - Section 7 focuses on intonation. - You will hear a series of short conversations and decide which of the statements given in the multiple-choice options is correct. - Section 8 focuses on listening comprehension. - You will listen to a conversation and a narrative and be asked to answer two questions on each.
+- Section 7 focuses on intonation.

+- Pupils will hear a series of short conversations and decide which of the statements given in the multiple-choice options is correct.

+- 3. Explain Section 8:

+- Section 8 focuses on listening comprehension.

+- Pupils will listen to a conversation and a narrative and be asked to answer two questions on each.